OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/interacting.md

 Our first step will be to open a connection to the network.
 We will connect to the local development network we started on the previous tutorial.

 > Caution: By default, `ganache-cli` deletes all data when you stop it.
-If you stopped the ganache process from the previous tutorial, you will need to start a new one with `ganache-cli --deterministic`, and run `npx zos create Counter` again.
+If you stopped the ganache process from the previous tutorial, you will need to start a new one with `ganache-cli --deterministic`, and run `zos create Counter` again.

 Let's begin coding in a new `src/index.js` file, where we will be writing our javascript script.
 We will start with some boilerplate for writing async code, and setting up a new `web3` object.